major/MySQLTuner-perl/USAGE.md

-    --outputfile <path>         Path to a output txt file --reportfile <path>         Path to a report txt file --template   <path>         Path to a template file
+    --outputfile <path>         Path to a output txt file --reportfile <path>         Path to a report txt file --template   <path>         Path to a template file --dumpdir <path>            Path to a directory where to dump information files

 # OUTPUT OPTIONS